 Field-hunting tip

-Look in sedimentary country — that is the host setting where imperial jasper typically forms.
+Look in sedimentary country, the host setting where imperial jasper typically forms.
 If you start seeing quartz, chalcedony, calcite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.